scitran/client/Installation.md

 ### Upgrading

-We anticipate new releases through 2018 and into 2019.
-To install a new release, you should be able to call stFlywheelSDK with the 'uninstall' and then 'install' arguments.
-In certain cases, we have had to 'uninstall', restart Matlab, and then 'install'.
+We anticipate new Flywheel-SDK releases through 2018 and into 2019,

+New releases may require some adjustments to the scitran client.
+The client updates are managed by a git pull of the scitran repository.

+To install a new Flywheel-SDK release, use the stFlywheelSDK function.
+A typical set of upgrade commands is:

+    stFlywheelSDK('verify')       % What is the status?
     stFlywheelSDK('uninstall');   % This uninstalls the current version ...
     **RESTART MATLAB**
     ....
     stFlywheelSDK('install');   % The latest version changes over time.

-When running stFlywheelSDK, you may get some directions about removing directories from the Add-Ons directory.
-Please follow those directions,
+**N.B.
+During the upgrade, a warning may advise you to remove directories from the Add-Ons directory.
+Please do so.**